🐸 General Info

 Handling

-Avoid handling unless absolutely necessary.
+Avoid handling unless absolutely necessary but if you must:

 Wash hands before and after